cameronb123/FSND/projects/02_trivia_api/starter/frontend/README.md

 - Request Body:
 {'previous_questions':  an array of question id's such as [1, 4, 20, 15]
 'quiz_category': a string of the current category }
-- Returns: a single new question object
+- Returns: a success message and a single new question object {
-{
+    'success': true,
     'question': {
         'id': 1,
         'question': 'This is a question',